prisma/prisma1/README.md

 - If you want to start with a new database, select **Create new database**.
 - If you already have a database, select **Use existing database** (and provide database credentials).

+After you provided the required database information to the wizard, it prompts you to select the language for your Prisma client.

-Once the command has finished, you need to run the following commands to setup Prisma:
+Once the wizard has terminated, run the following commands to setup Prisma:

 ```
 cd hello-world